Native Trees & Plants

 our beautiful urban ngahere

 Native trees and plants are an essential part of our environment.
 New Zealand has a wide array of weird, wonderful, beautiful and useful native trees, which we are lucky enough to be custodians of.
 More than 80% of these are found nowhere else in the world.
 Kaipātiki has its own special range of native plants that are naturally found here.
-Most of the area was formerly kauri forest and we are lucky to still have some beautiful remnants of this unique ngahere to care for.
+Most of the area was formerly kauri forest and we are lucky to still have some beautiful remnants of this unique ecosystem to care for.

 Every tree contributes to our environment in many ways.
 They feed and shelter our native animals, clean our air and water, stabilise soil, support our mental health, shelter us from excessive heat and UV and they even save us money through flood mitigation and the direct and indirect health benefits they provide.
 We are very proud of the fact that Kaipātiki has the highest urban tree coverage (32% in 2013) of any Local Board area in Auckland and we believe that healthy trees help create a healthy community.